Jarnomer/libft/README.md

 [ft_printf](https://github.com/Jarnomer/ft_printf) and [gnl](https://github.com/Jarnomer/gnl) are combined to the project as well alongside other `extra` functions.

 Project `passes` many of the 42 `testers`, including [franzinette](https://github.com/xicodomingues/francinette) `strict`.

+⚠️ `Main` branch is shared between other [42 projects](https://github.com/Jarnomer/Hive42) and it is expanded from original subject. ⚠️

+If you want to see the version used for school evaluation, check `eval` branch.

 ## 🛠️ Build